quidphp/project/README.md

 Once this is complete, simply follow these steps:
 1. Make sure the [storage](storage) and [public](public) folders are writable by your web server.
 For [storage](storage) also make sure all subdirectories are writable.
-2. Configure an Apache/Nginx Virtual Host in order to have a domain pointing to the [public](public) document root.
+2. Configure an Apache Virtual Host or Nginx Server Block in order to have a domain pointing to the [public](public) document root.
 3. Import [sql/project.sql.zip](sql/project.sql.zip) within a new Mysql/MariaDB database.
 4. Update the scheme hosts and database parameters within the [env.php](env.php) file.
 5. Not required, but you are encouraged to change the namespace of all PHP classes within the [src](src) folder.
 The default namespace is Project.
 If you do, you will also need to change the namespace of the Boot class within the [public/index.php](public/index.php) entry file.